 Decisions must not be made solely on price, rather they must be made considering the benefits of the system and the ease of use.
 ‘Clunky’ systems often take time to use, don’t always give the desired results and end up annoying users.

 Implementing new systems is time-consuming and often those implementing the system will have to work additional hours while learning new ways and to input existing data into the system.
 The implementation can also be disruptive to the overall running of the business.
 Invariably there will be ‘bugs’ and issues that have to be resolved.
 Often management underestimates the time and effort involved in converting to new systems and invariably unrealistic deadlines are set.

 Often these deadlines result in shortcuts being taken, existing data not being converted properly and ‘bugs’ not being properly solved.
 This can lead to long-term problems that can have negative impacts on the efficiencies of the system later.
 It is important to have deadlines otherwise some parts of the organization are slow to convert, but meeting a deadline should never impinge the long-term effectiveness of the system.

 Deadlines might have to be reassessed.
 Monitoring implementation is critical to ensure it’s done properly and is progressing according to schedule.
 Those in the organization needlessly delaying the implementation may have to be given a push in the right direction.

 It is important to have a ‘champion’ to drive the process who is continually talking to those involved to understand problems and progress.
 Issues need to be swiftly resolved before they become a reason for some not to implement the system, or reason for employees to become disgruntled.

-Management should show appreciation to that personnel who have been involved in converting to the new system and those that have had to put-up with the disruptions.
+Management should show appreciation to that person who has been involved in converting to the new system and those that have had to put up with the disruptions.